Paulmicha/mini-engine.bashpad/README.txt

 Mini-engine
-(unstable)
+(quasi-finished)

 This project is a minimalist Bash commands store and launch pad.

 It's currently built on top of a custom Php app from scratch, which was originally designed for automating repetitive tasks (such as data preparation for migrations).
-It should be rebuild in modern PHP - for ex. using Symfony 2 components, but its current state can be seen as a museum of Php snippets put together (hence Here be dragons).
+It should be rebuilt in modern PHP - for ex. using Symfony 2 components, and its current state can be seen as my personal museum of Php snippets put together (hence Here be dragons).

- WARNING : this is probably full of massive security breaches, as it was never meant to be publicly accessible over the web.
-The reason is mainly because the underlying old code base wasn't built for it, and because it can connect to other servers through SSH in order to execute Bash commands...
-In short, NEVER run this 'outdoors'.
+WARNING : this application will contain extremely sensitive & unobfuscated data, and it was never meant to be publicly accessible over the web (because it can connect to other servers through SSH in order to execute Bash commands).
+It is probably unsecure, because the underlying old code base wasn't built for it : we only use it in LAN for speeding up repetitive tasks on our development environments, and I would strongly advise not to host it anywhere accessible online.

 ---